 The buildings are surrounded by a serene garden, giving visitors a mentally soothing feel.
 Aside from its role as a training place, the complex serves as the venue for various cultural events, such as tea ceremonies, flower arrangements, or themed lectures.

 On my way back to the station, I made a stop at one of Taichung City’s most popular sweet shops, the Miyahara.
 Owned by Japanese optician Dr. Miyahara Takeo, this red-brick architecture had been the city’s largest eye clinic before it became Taichung Health Bureau in 1945.
 As time passed by, the office was suspended and the building slowly fell into demise.
 Fortunately, Dawn Cake – a local pastry company renowned for its pineapple cakes – acquired the building and preserved Miyahara’s original red-brick walls and archway.
-A stylish modern glass roof was also installed in the place of the collapsed roof.
+A stylish modern glass roof was also installed in place of the collapsed roof.

 2. Cultural Heritage Park